- Take the Menopause Quiz

 Cancer of colon and rectum / polyps of colon and rectum

-Scientists believe that majority of the colon cancers develop from colon polyps (precancerous growths on the inner surface of the colon).
-After turning cancerous, the cells can then invade or spread (metastasize) to other parts of the body.
+Scientists believe that majority of the colon cancers develop from colonic polyps (precancerous growths on the inner surface of the colon).
+These tumors may become malignant, with the cells invading locally or spreading (metastasizing) to other parts of the body.

-Colon cancer is preventable by removing colon polyps before they turn cancerous.
-Colon cancer is curable if resected before the cancer spreads.
+Colon cancer is preventable by removing colon polyps before they evolve into a cancer.
+Colon cancer is curable if removed before spread occurs.

-- Stool occult blood test: Stool occult blood test is a chemical test to detect trace amounts of blood in stool.
-It is inexpensive and easy, though not always accurate.
-Some cancers are not detected by the test, and many positive tests are not caused by cancer.
+- Stool occult blood test: Stool occult blood test is a chemical test to detect trace amounts of blood in the stool.
+It is inexpensive and easily performed, though not always accurate.
+Some cancers are not detected by the test, and many positive tests are caused by other problems beside cancer.

-- Flexible sigmoidoscopy: Flexible sigmoidoscopy is a relatively quick and easy office procedure that allows direct visualization and biopsy of suspicious lesions from the distal portion of the colon, but causes some discomfort, and is not as thorough as colonoscopy.
+- Flexible sigmoidoscopy: Flexible sigmoidoscopy is a relatively quick and easy office procedure which allows direct visualization and biopsy of suspicious lesions from the distal portion of the colon.
+The procedure is uncomfortable, and it is less accurate than a full colonoscopy.

-- Colonoscopy: Colonoscopy allows visualization of the entire colon and is the most complete and thorough test, but often requires intravenous sedation, is much more expensive, and is not covered by some insurance for screening.
+- Colonoscopy: Colonoscopy allows visualization of the entire colon and is the most complete and thorough test.
+It requires intravenous sedation, is much more expensive, and is not covered by some insurance plans as a screening procedure.
 Although screening colonoscopies may have a slightly higher risk of complications than flexible sigmoidoscopies, both screening tests are very safe when performed by trained professionals.